HealthSamurai/documentation/modules-1/integration-toolkit/ccda-converter/ccda-fhir-dsl.md

 they will override default ones.

 Codemap is basically a hash-map that we use to perform:
-- URI -> OID in FHIR->C-CDA conversion
+- URI to OID translation for FHIR to C-CDA conversion
-- OID -> URI in C-CDA->FHIR conversion
+- OID to URI translation for C-CDA to FHIR conversion

 This is URI to OID codemap, URI is a key, OID is a values: